Flash for Fuji Camera MEIKE MK-320F review

 Specifications

-- GN 32 (Iso-100)
+- GN 32 (Iso-100) 5-second recycle time

-- Swivels 60° left, 90° right
+- (NiMH) Powered by 2 AAs Tilts –7° to 90° Swivels 60° left, 90° right

-- TTL, manual and stroboscopic modes
+- TTL, manual, and stroboscopic modes

 - Optical slave S1/S2

-- LCD control panel
+- LCD control panel LED modeling lamp

 - Dimensions: 110 x 65 x 36mm

-Another specification that I really liked on paper was the ability to charge your batteries in the flash via USB.
+Another specification that I liked on paper was the ability to charge your batteries in the flash via USB.
 This meant that I could charge my batteries on location with a USB charger that I carry around with me for my phone.

-To write a conclusion for this flash is difficult.
-I personally don’t like this flash a lot, I missed many shots with this flash at work but I was using a flash that was not designed for professional use so it is really my own fault.
-As a flash for shooting everyday life, shooting your friends or family, then this is a good buy for you.
-If you want to shoot more demanding things than that, then maybe you need to look for a flash with more power and versatility.
 The MEIKE MK-320F flash has many good features, and I really like the LCD interface and buttons.
-The LED light is really useful, the USB charging is a unique feature that I wish many other flashes would incorporate.
-Even with all those strong points, think carefully before you buy it though.
-I still carry the flash in my camera bag when I am shooting with the Fujifilm XT1.
-It is still the best option for me to carry around every day, it is small and compact and great if I have to shoot something quickly in the dark, but when I am home and I shoot something with the XT1, I never grab this flash.
-I always grab a Nikon or Yongnuo flash and shoot it manually on the camera as I find it much easier to control the light with one of those flashes.
-I guess that is the best conclusion I can give this flash.
-It is great for run and gun type shooting, where you don’t care about controlling the light, but if you want to control the light to any degree, then this is not the flash for you.
+The LED light is really useful, and the USB charging is a unique feature that I wish many other flashes would incorporate.
+Despite these strong points, think carefully before you buy it.
+I still carry the flash in my camera bag when I shoot with the Fujifilm XT1.
+It is the best option for me to carry around every day—it is small, compact, and great for quick shots in the dark.
+However, when I’m at home and shoot with the XT1, I never grab this flash.
+I always grab a Nikon or Yongnuo flash and shoot manually because I find it much easier to control the light with those flashes.

 Conclusions